 - Weight lifting

-Performing at least two to four exercise sessions per week and progressively increasing repetitions, duration or frequency can help fight and even reverse sarcopenia.
+Performing two to four exercise sessions per week and progressively increasing repetitions, duration or frequency can help fight and even reverse sarcopenia.

 Fitness training often has aerobics, endurance and resistance training components in it, which can contribute to preventing and reversing early sarcopenia.
 Additionally, aerobic training improves gait and balance, alertness, overall health and strength, thereby preventing diseases that are linked to sarcopenia.